 UX designers that don’t understand that sooner or later will be faced with negative feedback.
 Customer experience is really a sum of interactions that a client has with the company.
 Not a product, a company.
 An app is just the most visible and tangible proof of that and a ‘touchpoint’ for the client.
 The mistake some designers make is that they see user experience as a function of the application itself rather than a vital thing for a company’s image.
 It’s simple – if I can’t use the application or the interface is laggy, buttons are poorly placed and I don’t know where to click next, something is clearly wrong.
 No one thought about me, my desktop or mobile needs.
 No one thought about at least slim personalization options so that my time spent with the application could be better received.

 First, think.
 Second, dream.
 Third, believe.
 And finally, dare.

 This is how Walt Disney had seen success.
-Product development services should be built around that quote and with end-user in mind.
+UX design services should be built around that quote and with the end-user in mind.

-User experience has to be compassioned, thoughtful and imaginative.
+User experience has to be compassionate, thoughtful, and imaginative.
 There aren't a lot of companies that pay enough attention to user experience and user interface.
-UX/UI is are critical in the modern approach to software development.
-I work for CSHARK as an UX/UI Designer, the company is deeply engaged with delivering quality.
+UX/UI is are critical in the modern approach to software product development.
+I work for CSHARK as a UX/UI Designer, the company is deeply engaged with delivering quality.
 People’s problems come first, that’s what applications are for.
 The way people are using them goes next.
 Imagination on how to improve the experience by listening to the feedback closes.

 Think, dream, believe, dare!